 Most of us forget to clean household beauty items we use every day, but a little extra elbow grease goes a long way in ensuring better hygiene and clearer skin.
-Read on to
+Read on todiscover the why, how, and how often of getting your beauty tools up to code—and treat yourself to less breakouts and allergies.1.
+Your toothbrush

 Why: If you’ve been sick recently, it’s time to disinfect your toothbrush in order to bid adieu to any illness-related germs.
 Likewise if you share toothpaste in your household, which, if your and others’ brush touches the toothpaste tube, is like playing tonsil hockey with whoever used the paste last.
 Gross!